 Do you want to draw up an official record of findings?
 Contact us, and we will help you right away.

 We can recover the maintenance allowance - as determined by a divorce ruling or in a deed - from your ex-partner via the court.
 If you provide us with a detailed overview of the amounts owed, we can apply the indexation.
-You can contact us for this purpose, with or without the intervention of a lawyer being required.

 This procedure is invasive and, moreover, it is not free of charge.
 Our fees are determined by law.
 These costs, together with the other court fees, may be recovered from the ex-partner who’s unwilling to pay.
 However, if it turns out your ex-partner is indigent, you will end up paying those costs.
 It is therefore important to first calculate whether the proceeds of a forced execution will be greater than the costs involved.
 We will therefore never rush into matters.
-We are happy to discuss the situation with you in a personal meeting first, in order to determine the most appropriate strategy.

 In case of a court-ordered public auction of real estate, you may put in on a higher bid, within 15 days after the provisional allocation, in the first session.
 We can take care of the service to the notary and to the persons to whom the property was provisionally assigned.